revk/SolarSystem/Manuals/Module-Access.md

 The board may have a USB-C connector as well, or may not, as this is used for programming and debug.
 If fitted it can be used to flash the board.
 If not, then there are 5 pads that can be used with the (Tasmotizer)[https://github.com/revk/Tasmotizer-PCB] board to flash.

 *Note: Older boards may be supplied with mini-SPOX connectors, which need suitable plugs and crimps.
-Newer boards are supplied with Pheonix Contact PTSM connectors and plugs - these accept solid core wire directly in the plug without the need for a crimp.
+Newer boards are supplied with Phœnix Contact PTSM connectors and plugs - these accept solid core wire directly in the plug without the need for a crimp.
 Either board could be fitted with 0.1" square pin headers instead if needed.*

 ![Access2](Access2.png)